aws-solutions/media-insights-on-aws/IMPLEMENTATION_GUIDE.md

 #### How to read data from upstream operators

-Metadata that was output by upstream operators can be accessed from the Lambda entrypoint's event object, like this:
+Metadata that was output by upstream operators can be accessed from the Lambda's entrypoint event object, like this:

 ```
 my_data_1 = event["Input"]["MetaData"]["MyData1"]